Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

-Another motivation for studying the linear case comes from the $L^2$ extension problem for holomorphic sections (with an optimal estimate).
+Another motivation for studying the linear case comes from the (optimal) $L^2$ extension problem for holomorphic sections.

-Let us recall the (optimal) $L^2$ extension problem (see \cite{DemaillyAG}, see also \cite{guan-zhou13ap}):
+Let us recall the \textbf{(optimal) $L^2$ extension problem} (see \cite{DemaillyAG}, see also \cite{guan-zhou13ap}):

-\emph{Let $Y$ be a complex subvariety of a complex manifold $M$; given a holomorphic function $f$ (or a holomorphic section of a holomorphic vector) on $Y$ satisfying suitable $L^2$ conditions on $Y$, find a holomorphic extension $F$ of $f$ from $Y$ to $M$, together with a good (or even optimal) $L^2$ estimate of $F$ on $M$.}
+\emph{Let $Y$ be a complex subvariety of a complex manifold $M$; given a holomorphic function $f$ (or a holomorphic section of a holomorphic vector) on $Y$ satisfying suitable $L^2$ conditions on $Y$, find a holomorphic extension $F$ of $f$ from $Y$ to $M$, together with a good (or even optimal) $L^2$ estimate of $F$ on $M$.
+Furthermore, let $F_{\min}$ be the minimal holomorphic extension (which is the holomorphic extension with the minimal $L^2$ integral among all possible extensions), how to character the equality that the $L^2$ integral of $F_{\min}$ equals to the optimal estimate?}

 The famous Ohsawa-Takegoshi $L^2$ extension theorem \cite{OT87} solved the existence part of $L^2$ extension problem.